rticommunity/rtiperftest/srcDoc/compilation.rst

       - Optional
       - Specify the maximum size in bytes of the sample to be sent when using FlatData language binding.
 Default: 10485760
+    * - ``--no-zeroCopy``
+      - Optional
+      - Avoid adding the libraries and flags for Zero-Copy.
+This might be needed if the compilation fails due to missing libraries (`nddsmetpz`).
+        Default: Not enabled.
     * - ``--secure``
       - Optional
       - Enable the compilation of the Perfest code specific for security and adds the